badsectorlabs/ludus/docs/docs/deployment-options/proxmox-lxc.md

 The API listens on TCP 8080.
 The admin API listens on TCP 8081 inside the container and is bound to localhost unless `expose_admin_port` is enabled.
+Use the public API for normal CLI operations; supported admin operations are proxied internally.
+The Proxmox host's localhost is not the container's localhost.

+Run `ludus-install-status` as root on Proxmox to check the LXC selected by `/etc/ludus-lxc.json`.
+It can also be run directly inside the container.
+It checks both services and API health using the configured ports. `--credentials` displays initial-admin credentials only when the initial-admin marker exists, and never rotates an API key.
+A migrated installation without that marker retains its existing users; the status command does not create an administrator.
 WireGuard listens on UDP 51820.

 The server configuration is `/opt/ludus/config.yml` inside the LXC.
 Restart both